Magistrates' Courts Act 1980

 The Magistrates' Courts Act 1980 (c.
 43) is an act of the Parliament of the United Kingdom.
 It is a consolidation act.
-It codifies the procedures applicable in the magistrates' courts of England and Wales and largely replaces the Magistrates' Courts Act 1952.
+It codifies the procedures applicable in the magistrates' courts of England and Wales and largely replaces the Magistrates' Courts Act 1952 (15 & 16 Geo.
+6 & 1 Eliz.
+2. c.
+55).
 Part I of the act sets out provisions in relation to the courts' criminal jurisdiction, and Part II in relation to civil proceedings.

+Provisions

 Section 1 of the act empowers a justice of the peace to issue a summons or arrest warrant alleging the commission of a crime against an identifiable person.
 Section 127 of the act establishes a six-month limitation period for summary (but not indictable) offences.

+Repealed enactments

+Section 154(3) of the act repealed 31 enactments, listed in schedule 9 to the act.